sifatulrabbi/healthos-test/README.md

 - `tailwindCSS`, `postcss`, `autoprefixer` (utility-first CSS framework to speed up dev time)
 - `axios` (for http requests)
 - `prettier` (for code formatting)

+**Backend**: Using `jsonplaceholder` to server mock data.
+The page data is stored inside `db.json`

+## Files/directories

+`./src/atoms` Contains all the atoms of Recoil.js
+`./src/components` Contains lower level components/single components of the UI
+`./src/features` Contains all the mid level components (sections) of the UI except page/higher level components
+`./src/hooks` Contains custom hooks
+`./src/pages` Contains page components or higher level components
+`./src/utils` Contains helpers and common functions
+`./src/App.jsx` Contains the `react-router-dom` routings and the pages
+`./src/index.js` Contains the `RecoilRoot` and `BrowserRouter`, highest level component